-The EHRP consists of 2 main components.
-The first component targets tertiary recovery schemes which enhance recovery of hydrocarbons from a hydrocarbon pool or oil sands deposit an oil or gas pool by miscible flooding, immiscible flooding, solvent flooding, chemical flooding or other methods approved by the Minister.
+The EHRP consists of 2 main components where primary production has already occurred.
+The first component targets tertiary recovery schemes which enhance recovery of hydrocarbons from a hydrocarbon pool or oil sands deposit by miscible flooding, immiscible flooding, solvent flooding, chemical flooding or other methods approved by the Minister.

-The second component targets secondary recovery schemes which enhance recovery of hydrocarbons from a hydrocarbon pool or oil sands deposit an oil or gas pool by water flooding, gas cycling, gas flooding, polymer flooding or other methods approved by the Minister.
+The second component targets secondary recovery schemes which enhance recovery of hydrocarbons from a hydrocarbon pool or oil sands deposit by water flooding, gas cycling, gas flooding, polymer flooding or other methods approved by the Minister.

 Emerging Resource Program (ERP)